-The collection of beverage can tabs is ongoing and you may bring your collection and place in the large garbage can in the Fellowship Hall at Holcombe UMC.
-Help us fill up this LARGE garbage can to help with the Ronald McDonald House Charities.
+The collection of beverage can tabs is ongoing and you may bring your collection and place in the container in the entrance at Holcombe UMC.

 Place a small container to collect them at home near your recycling as a reminder.
 Everyone in the family can do this mission project.